postmanlabs/labs-docs/v6/postman/environments_and_globals/variables_complete_reference.md

 // get, can't set
 // explain on top that pm.variables.get is actually going through all layers

 Let’s consider a case in point.
 A collection has 500 requests in it and all of them have a URL.
-Let’s say if the URL gets changed then updating this change 500 times for 500 requests is impossible.
+Let’s say if the URL gets changed then updating this change 500 times for 500 requests is near impossible.
 So, it’s a good idea to create a collection variable and use accordingly.
 Another recommendation here is if you have non-sensitive data which is repetitive, it is recommended to go for a collection variable.
 One point to note though is that you can’t set collection variables using scripts.
 Remember one of the primary use cases of collection variables is that you can access them from a request within a collection.

 However, note that you can't set the request.